sophiemeakin/ebola_drc/data/README.md

 4. 20180904: Confirmed case in Kalunguta incorrectly attributed to Beni.
 This is corrected by DRC Ministry of Health in subsequent reports.
 5. 20180907 onward: total confirmed deaths + total cured exceed the total confirmed cases in Mabalako.
 6. 20180914, 20180915, 20180917: no vaccination numbers reported.
+7. 20181012: number of suspected cases under investigation not reported.